CCASE Program Frequently Asked Questions

-The most essential component to an application is the transcript; we look at rigor of curriculum chosen (compared with what is offered at the student’s school), as well as how successful he or she was in those courses.
-We also look at test scores (check out our new flexible testing policy), essays, extracurricular activities, recommendations (this is where your endorsement comes into play!), and interviews.
+The most essential component to an application is the transcript.
+We look the at rigor of the curriculum chosen relative to what is offered at the student’s school, as well as how successful the student was in those courses.
+We also look at test scores (check out our flexible testing policy), essays, extracurricular activities, interviews, and recommendations.
+This is where your CCASE endorsement comes into play!
 Our review process is holistic and done by committee.

 My student has not visited campus.
-Should I encourage them to make a visit?
+Should I encourage him/her to visit?

 A campus visit is the best way to determine if CC is a good fit.
 Students can visit CC most days – have them check our visit page.
 We understand that students may not have the time or the resources to visit campuses before applying; this will not hurt a student’s chance for admission.
-If your student is unable to visit in the fall, encourage them to request an interview with a traveling admission director or a trained alumni interviewer.
+If your student is a senior who is unable to visit in the fall, encourage him or her to request an interview with a traveling admission director or a trained alumni interviewer.

 My student will need financial aid.
 What does he or she need to know?